 Should I pay off my student loans with a 401(k) loan?

 Because of the penalties for withdrawing money from your 401(k) early, you might not want to.
-And since 401(k) loans are limited to a five-year term, it might be difficult to pay off a high student loan balance in that short amount of time.
+And since 401(k) loans are usually limited to six-year repayment terms, it might be difficult to pay off a high student loan balance in that short amount of time.

 A better option might be to stop making 401(k) contributions and apply the money toward your student loans.
 The downside is you’ll miss out on compounding interest and any contributions by your employer.
 You’ll also reduce the money that is supposed to go toward your retirement.